-Understanding Your Root System
+Getting To The Bottom Of Your Root System

-When you understand why you make the decisions like you do, you can learn to make better decisions going forward in life.
+When you understand why you make decisions like you do, you can learn to make better decisions going forward in life.

+Boiling it all down, so much of what we do today comes from modeling and training from key influencers like our parents.
 The way your parents treated you links back to the way their parents treated them, and cycles into how you treat your children or family or team today.

-If abuse is in your background, either emotional or physical, a pattern forms.
-Chances are, if you were abused, you’ll pendulum swing to your children, and won’t discipline or will allow your children to control you.

-This only perpetuates a negative cycle in your family.
+If abuse is in your background, either emotional or physical, then a pattern forms.
+And chances are, if you were abused, you’ll pendulum swing to your children, and won’t discipline enough.
+Or you’ll allow your children to control you.
+All this just perpetuates a negative cycle in your family.

 Healthy boundaries and healthy control are the key.
-Finding that center is one of the most important things you can discover.
+Honestly, finding that center is one of the most important things you can discover.

 Even the best parents (with the best intentions) might do something that came from their parents that causes bad self-perception or decision-making in you.